Nootropic profile

 What is Vitamin B1 (Thiamine)?

 Thiamine (vitamin B1) was the first B vitamin to be discovered, earning it the designation "B1."
 It is a water-soluble vitamin that serves as a cofactor for several key enzymes involved in carbohydrate metabolism and energy production.
-The brain is particularly vulnerable to thiamine deficiency because it depends almost entirely on glucose as its primary fuel source, and thiamine is essential for glucose metabolism.

 - RDA: 1.1-1.2 mg per day for adults